 Bob Campbell, 67’– When I enrolled in 1963, there were 3 teachers, Dr. Martin who was the Department chair, Mr. Hanna, and Mr. Schaeffer.
 In 1967 Dr. Parnell and another PhD were hired.
 I believe there were 2 graduates in 1966 and 67 each.
 Al Duba and a Mr. Dubois graduated in 66.
 Al went on to a PhD from University of Chicago and a career with Lawrence Livermore Labs and Mr. Dubois went to the Air Force.
 Rodney Honaker and I graduated in 67.
 Rodney went on to an MD and I went to UNC Chapel Hill for an MAT.
 I taught Physics for 3 years then moved to a job in industry.
 After I retired from that after 28 years, I went back to teaching high school physics.
 Retired from that and now teach Physics as an adjunct at Gardner-Webb University in North Carolina.

 Many fine memories of Physics at Marshall,

 Bob has graciously provided some information on research projects from 1965-66, visit Physics Research Bob Campbell for more information.

 Dear Alumni!
 Please let us know what you are up to!

-If you have graduated from the Physics Department (or the once Department of Physics and Physical Sciences) in the BS program, Physics 9-Adult Comprehensive program, or the Master’s program in Physical and Applied Science, please drop us a line a tell us what you are currently doing.
-We would also like to know how your experiences and interactions with the faculty and staff in the Department and/or College of Science (and/or your overall experience in general when you were here at Marshall) has influenced you and your current career.
+If you have graduated with a degree in Physics in the BS program, Physics 9-Adult Comprehensive program, the master’s program in Physical and Applied Science, or the master’s in physics program, please drop us a line and tell us what you are currently doing.
+We would also like to know about your experiences and interactions with the physics faculty, your overall experience in general when you were here at Marshall and how that has influenced you and your current career.
 Please send any correspondence to firstname.lastname@example.org